kumagai-group/ML_charged_defects/README.md

 # ML_charged_defects

-The details of the data and programs will be explained soon.
+This repository stores the data and programs that are used in the following paper:

-The related paper has been published in

 [Shin Kiyohara, Chisa Shibui, Soungmin Bae, and Yu Kumagai Phys.
 Rev. Lett.
 135, 246101, (2025).](https://doi.org/10.1103/h66h-y5k6)